run-book/runbook/code/modules/bindings/README.md

 call.

 This has the potential to blow the stack if the condition was horribly complicated, but the vast majority of conditions are simple and this goes very fast.

 We also separate 'compilation time' from the 'run time' although this is mostly invisible to the caller.
 All the data about the condition is resolved 'up front'.
-So for example if the condition is '{service: service}' then we do the detection and parsing of this only once (before the first run).
+So for example if the condition is '{service: service}' then we do the detection +and parsing of this only once (before the first run).
 This is a big performance win.

 # Optimisations